► A near production concept

 ► Based on an all-new EV platform

-That global platform is a big deal because it’s optimised specifically for electric cars: without the need to house an internal combustion engine, passenger space is elongated and the cockpit floor can be flat, with the batteries packed underneath.
+And unlike the Leaf which has effectively stood on its own, the Ariya uses a scalable platform optimised specifically for electric cars.
+Without the need to house an internal combustion engine, passenger space is elongated and the cockpit floor can be flat, with the batteries packed underneath.

-‘The Ariya’s proportions show what’s possible with Nissan’s 100% electric vehicle platform, said Alfonso Albaisa, Nissan’s senior vice president of global design.‘The surprisingly short overhangs, large cabin, large wheels and tailored two-tone paint scheme provide an elegant appearance that balances sport and luxury.’
+‘The Ariya’s proportions show what’s possible with Nissan’s 100% electric vehicle platform, said Alfonso Albaisa, Nissan’s senior vice president of global design at the Tokyo motor show.
+‘The surprisingly short overhangs, large cabin, large wheels and tailored two-tone paint scheme provide an elegant appearance that balances sport and luxury.’

 Indeed.
 At the Tokyo show two years ago, Nissan unveiled the IMx concept, which stood for Intelligent Mobility-crossover.
 But that was a futuristic looking thing, with front wheelarches half-sheared off the body and no fripperies such as door handles and wing mirrors.
-The Ariya is clearly much closer to production – expect the real thing in the next 12-18 months.
-Nissan needs to get a shift on, else its EV lead will disappear as Ford unleashes its Mustang-inspired electric crossover and Volkswagen its ID Crozz.
+The Ariya is clearly much closer to production – expect the real thing in the next 12-18 months

 The Ariya is powered by dual electric motors, one apiece turning each axle to give four-wheel drive capability.
 Nissan is talking up the Airya’s balanced, sports car levels of performance, but is giving no indication of battery cell capacity or range.
 The Leaf e+ has a 62kWh battery option good for 239 miles – the bigger IMx concept was theoretically good for 600km, or 373 miles.
 That suggests the Ariya will be the costliest car in Nissan’s range bar the GT-R.